kijai/ComfyUI-Marigold/README.md

 Get the model:

 Currently using the same diffusers pipeline as in the original implementation, so in addition to the custom node, you need the model in diffusers format.

 If the model is not found, it should autodownload with hugginface_hub.
-Alternatively get it manuall from: https://huggingface.co/Bingxin/Marigold (or do `git clone https://huggingface.co/Bingxin/Marigold/`) in either of these folders:
+Alternatively get it manually from: https://huggingface.co/Bingxin/Marigold (or do `git clone https://huggingface.co/Bingxin/Marigold/`) in either of these folders:

 `ComfyUI\custom_nodes\ComfyUI-Marigold\checkpoints`  or `ComfyUI\models\diffusers`